OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-10.md

 ## Hebrews 10:10

-And by that will, we have been sanctified through the offering of the body of Jesus Christ once for all.
+And by that will, we have been made holy through the offering of the body of Jesus Christ once for all time.

 ## Hebrews 10:11